-JOVOY PARIS LArt De La Guerra Eau De Parfum
+JOVOY LArt De La Guerra EDP

 All is fair in love and war, but some weapons are more dangerous than others.
 In the art of seduction, perfume is remarkably efficient.
 The first note is an incisive rhubarb that makes this fragrance pop, like a casual wink of the eye.
 Buoyed by a particularly juicy Calabrian bergamot and the classic rhubarb pairing of tart green apple, L'Art de la Guerre initially explodes with shiny, jaw dropping tang--a perfectly deployed pick up line.
 But before it becomes too flashy or obtrusive, L'Art transitions, it's new tactic of seduction involving seamless, smooth, subtlety.